 - Withdraw your funds from the exchange platform.

-You’ll probably encounter percentage-based fees at each step, making cryptocurrency an expensive way to send a large money transfer.
+You’ll likely encounter percentage-based fees at each step, making cryptocurrency an expensive way to send money.

 Which option is best?

-The best option, of course, depends on your specific circumstances.
-But, while using your bank is convenient, overall using a money transfer specialist may end up being your least expensive option and offer stronger exchange rates.
-To get a baseline of what your large money transfer could cost, compare a few different money transfer providers.
+The best option depends on your specific circumstances.
+But overall, using a money transfer specialist may end up being your least expensive option.
+To get a baseline of what your transfer could cost, compare a few different money transfer specialists.
+Using your bank is convenient, but you’ll almost always save money by exploring other options that have lower fees and offer stronger exchange rates.

 Frequently asked questions